LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
+* Updates for Sample Type consistency
   * Limit selection for pooling only based on max parents per sample.
-* Consolidate CreateSamplesMenuItem from LKB and LKSM into a common implementation in entities
+  * Consolidate from LKB `SampleCreateMenuItem` and LKSM `CreateSamplesSubMenu` into a common `CreateSamplesMenuItem`
+  * Port LKB `Samples/Pages/Header.tsx` and LKSM `SampleHeader` into single `SampleHeader` implementation

 ### version 2.235.0
 *Released*: 19 October 2022